Bird Netting & Pigeon Netting

 Nylon bird netting and pigeon netting in an urban bird proofing context does not normally lend itself to a ‘home’ or DIY installation unless the area to be protected is small and access to the area is straightforward, without the need to use specialist access equipment.
 Having said this, all the products required to install netting to a building, including the net and all the tools and fittings, are widely available on the internet.
 Detailed information and installation instructions are also relatively easy to source via the internet.
 The main dangers of a ‘home’ installation is usually a lack of understanding of the bird species concerned and how the birds will react and respond to being excluded from their roosting and perching sites.
 There is also the risk of breaking the law by trapping birds behind the netting or within the netting itself.

 Virtually every pest control contractor will supply and install nylon bird netting and in many cases will recommend this product over and above others due to the profitability of the service.
 In most cases nylon bird netting will be the most expensive bird exclusion product available to those experiencing a bird-related problem and it is not always the most appropriate product.
 One of the main advantages of nylon bird netting and pigeon netting is the fact that the product is virtually invisible to the naked eye and can be sourced in a variety of colours that will blend with the fabric of the building concerned.
 The downside of the product is that it will require regular maintenance, it can be extremely expensive to install and there is potential for birds to become trapped in or behind the netting whether or not the net has been installed professionally.Nylon bird netting and pigeon netting must be regularly maintained due to the fact that the integrity of the netting is based, almost absolutely, on both the tension and the condition of the net.
 If nylon bird net is allowed to stretch and become baggy the ‘hog rings’ that attach the net to the retaining wire may fail, creating a hole through which a bird may be able to access the netted area.
 Once one hog ring has failed the lack of tension within the net at that point may allow other hog rings to fail resulting in the netting being compromised and possibly tearing.
 This is not uncommon.
 Degraded netting is not only ineffective as a bird exclusion device but the cost of re-instating the net could be extremely high, particularly if the netting has been provided in inaccessible areas.
 This is one of the many hidden costs associated with using nylon bird netting.
 Although the cost of the product itself is relatively low (although fixings and tools can be expensive), it is the cost of accessing hard to reach areas that increases the cost of maintenance regimes and repair work.
 A specialist access device such as a scissor-lift or a ‘cherry picker’ can cost up to £1000.00 a day and this is over and above the cost of the maintenance or repair work.
 Most pest control contractors and suppliers of nylon bird netting and pigeon netting offer a 10-year guarantee for the net they supply and/or install, providing that the net is installed and maintained according to manufacturer’s guidelines.
 Although this may appear to be a generous guarantee, it must be understood that if the netting has been poorly installed the guarantee will be worthless.
 The cost of installing netting in an inaccessible area, including the cost of regular maintenance regimes, may be considered to be high relative to anti-perching products such as the anti-roosing spike which require no maintenance and have a much longer lifespan.
-These can be purchased from an online retailer such as Amazon.
+These can be purchased from an online retailer such as Defender Bird Spikes.

 Where nylon bird netting is provided in box installations, such as protecting plant on roofs or where the U-shaped rear courtyard of a building is entirely netted, thought must be given to how the netted areas can be accessed for essential maintenance work.
 In many cases contractors working on site will simply cut through netting in order to gain access to plant or other equipment within the netted area.
 Zips can be provided in netting but they are very flimsy and often break or come away from the netting that they are sewn in to, resulting in a gaping hole through which birds will enter.
 Even if a zip is provided for access, many contractors will walk away from the job without closing the zip resulting in the same problem.
 When it is understood that the integrity of any net is based on it being highly tensioned, any article such as a zip that is provided within the net will inevitably be a weak point.Netting is also recommended for the protection of roof areas where a large net is provided on some type of suspension system.
 Where nets are provided in a vertical application against the skyline there is a constant risk of birds flying into the net and injuring themselves or becoming trapped.
 If a clear net is used, and particularly if the netting is suspended above the roof line, birds will fly into it.
 If netting is highly tensioned, as it should be if it has been regularly maintained, birds will bounce off the net and although stunned are unlikely to injure themselves.
 If the netting has degraded, however, any bird that flies into the net will become tangled and trapped.
 Regular maintenance of netting is critical where roof applications are concerned.
 If netting is allowed to stretch and become baggy when provided to protect a roof, the net will sag and lie on the roof tiles or the ridge tiles resulting in birds being able to perch on top of the net.